zsoldosp/assert-hello-world/README.md

 # Assert Hello World

-Ever wanted to try TDD in a new language, but was afraid of the yaks that had to be shavde to get to actually writing code?
+Ever wanted to try TDD in a new language, but was afraid of the yaks that had to be shave to get to actually writing code?
 No more!
 This repo contains the assert hello world skeleton in various languages and testing tools, so you can get to coding fast!